RasmusLindroth/indy/README.md

 match articles mentioning IndyCar, Marcus Ericsson or Felix Rosenqvist.

 You can use this code to match some other words.
 Just change the `matchingArticle()` function in [pkg/news/news.go](pkg/news/news.go) to match something else.
+But you will have to change the HTML and JavaScript yourself.

 ## How to
 1. `go get -u github.com/RasmusLindroth/indy`